 We punched in the station on Naver and followed the route to the KTX.
 The bus only took about 45 minutes to get to the KTX so it was nice to sit and relax on the bus after a long night.

-It only took about an hour to get to Daegu.
-Once we got to the station, we both found a ticket kiosk and bought a ticket for our final destination.
+It only took about an hour to get from Busan to Daegu.
+Once we got to the station, we both found a ticket kiosk and bought a ticket for our next trip.

-Actually, mine wasn’t the final destination but it was the easiest and kind of cheapest option.
-I booked my ticket from Dongdaegu to CheonanAsan for ₩29,300.
+I booked the cheapest ticket from Dongdaegu to CheonanAsan for ₩29,300.
 There weren’t a lot of options for Pyeongtaek so I figured the KTX was the best and quickest route.

 After securing our spots, we were able to freely roam around Daegu for a bit.